wickedlyethan/wickedlyethan.github.io/content/blog/2018-12-28-media-retrospective-2018.md

 image: blog/2018-media-retrospective/book-address-book-learning-learn-159751.png

-excerpt: "[**Image Heavy**] I'll never remember everything, and there's little things that I can't fit into these categories, but here's a retrospective of all the input I took in this year, all the thoughts I let invade my head to try and quiet it down a little bit, or conversely, wake up from a deep dream."
+summary: "I'll never remember everything, and there's little things that I can't fit into these categories, but here's a retrospective of all the input I took in this year, all the thoughts I let invade my head to try and quiet it down a little bit, or conversely, wake up from a deep dream."

 ---